nplang/NPL-Spec/README.md

 ## NPLSpec
 The NPL-Spec repository contains the NPL specification.
-The current version (as of June 11, 2019) of the specification 1.3
+The current version is 1.3